Increasing Motivation To Do Homework

 , Siegel and Bryson explain why this works.
 "Research shows that when we change our physical state - through movement or relaxation - we change our emotional state. ...
 The next time your children need help calming down or regaining control, look for ways to get them moving.

-They tell the story of a 10-year-old boy who successfully used this strategy when he was feeling extremely frustrated with all his homework.
+They tell the story of a 10-year-old boy who used this strategy when he was feeling extremely frustrated with all his homework.
 When his mom tried to coax him into getting up from underneath his beanbag chair and sitting at his desk, he decided to go for a run instead.
-The act of running as fast as he could for as long as he could helped him calm down.
-When he came back home, he was ready to have a snack and start on his homework.
+Running helped him calm down.
+When he came back, he was ready to have a snack and start on his homework.

 Turning in Homework